DVLA Change of Address

 Finding car owner information

-There were recent changes to the type of detail included on a logbook.
-DVLA no longer include the previous owners name or address on the logbook.
-It means the new owner can no longer get in touch with previous keepers to find out about servicing and other maintenance requirements.
-CarVeto offers a service to help find a car owner with use of the car registration number.
+find a car owner with use of the car registration number.
 You can get the city region or postcode area where the car is registered with DVLA.
-We also offer the dates of sales of transfer for the last owner together with full mot history and road tax check information.
+We also offer the dates of sales of transfer for the last owner together with full

 DVLA contact information: